 DOCG area for red wine in the Italian region of Tuscany.
-The zone with 1,200 hectares of vineyards covers the slopes of the town of Montepulciano (province of Siena) at an altitude of 250 to 600 metres above sea level.
-The town is located 120 kilometers southeast of Florence in the upper Chiana Valley, is one of the most beautiful in Tuscany and is called the "Pearl of the Renaissance".
-Once a year in August the wine cask race "Bravio delle Botti" takes place here, in which representatives of the eight "enemy" districts of the city roll five quintals of wine casks through the steep, narrow streets.
+The zone covers 1,100 hectares of vineyards at 250 to 600 metres above sea level on sandy or sandstone soils in the municipality of Montepulciano (province of Siena).
+Located 120 kilometres southeast of Florence in the upper Chiana Valley, the town is one of the most beautiful in Tuscany and is known as the "Pearl of the Renaissance".
+Once a year in August, the historic "Bravio delle Botti" wine barrel race takes place here, in which representatives of the eight "enemy" districts roll five quintals of wine barrels through the steep, narrow streets.

-Montepulciano was the home of two popes and Paul III.
-(1468-1549) preferred the wine of his home town to all others.
-In 1549 his cellarmaster praised it as "perfect wine".
-The origin of the wine goes back to 1300, it was already famous all over Europe in the Middle Ages.
-The Italian poet Francesco Redi (1626-1698) titled him in his poem "Bacchus in Tuscany" as the "King of Wines" to get the wine for the Royal Court in London.
-Many other poets have sung of him, who is today also called the "doyen of all Tuscan wines".
-The best wine has traditionally always been reserved for the Pope and the Curia in the Vatican.
-This is also where the addition or decorative epithet "Vino Nobile", the wine for the nobility, comes from.
-Together with Brunello di Montalcino, it is one of the two wines that were the first to receive the DOCG classification in 1980.
-From the 2019 vintage onwards, the designation was supplemented on the label with "Toscana".
-This is to avoid confusion with the DOCG wine Montepulciano d'Abruzzo Colline Teramane from the Abruzzo region.
-This red wine is undoubtedly one of the most famous and expensive wines in Italy
+Montepulciano was the home of two popes and Paul III (1468-1549) preferred the wine of his home town to all others.
+His cellar master praised it as "perfect wine" in 1549.
+The origin of wine dates back to 1300, it was already famous throughout Europe in the Middle Ages.
+The Italian poet Francesco Redi (1626-1698) titled it the "King of Wines" in his poem "Bacchus in Tuscany", in order to provide wine for the royal court in London.
+Many other poets have sung his praises, and today he is also known as the "doyen of all Tuscan wines".
+Traditionally, the best wine was always reserved for the Pope and the Curia in the Vatican.
+This is also the origin of the additional or decorative epithet "Vino Nobile", the wine for the nobility, which was only used from the 18th century onwards.
+Today, this red wine is one of the most famous and most expensive wines in Italy.